 • SPANA has been working out of Bamako, Mali since 1996, making a huge difference to the lives of thousands of working animals each year

-• One veterinary centre, based in the capital city, Bamako
+• One SPANA centre, based in the capital city, Bamako

-• Two mobile clinics, visiting smaller towns, villages and rural communities
+• Two mobile veterinary clinics, visiting smaller towns, villages and rural communities

 • Over 35,000 animals in Mali treated each year

 • Over 700 children visited the SPANA education centre in 2017.

 Alongside our veterinary programme, SPANA Mali delivers a children’s education programme at our centre, designed to foster empathy for animals among young people.
-SPANA introduced community development programme in Mali, working with animal owners to tackle the root causes of many of the injuries and other problems our vets see each day.
+SPANA introduced a community development programme in Mali, working with animal owners to tackle the root causes of many of the injuries and other problems our vets see each day.

 MEET THE COUNTRY DIRECTOR – AMADOU DOUMBIA

 It’s another early start for Amadou Doumbia, SPANA’s country director in Mali since 1997.
 The gates to SPANA’s busy centre in Bamako have just opened and already there’s a class of schoolchildren eagerly awaiting their animal welfare lesson.
-While his colleague begins the lesson, Amadou is thrown straight into dealing with the dozens of sick and injured animals that arrrive at the centre each day.
+While his colleague begins the lesson, Amadou is thrown straight into dealing with the dozens of sick and injured animals that arrive at the centre each day.

-He then hits the road with the mobile clinic to visit the notorious rubbish dumps that circle the city.
+He then hits the road with the mobile veterinary clinic to visit the notorious rubbish dumps that circle the city.
 On the towering dumps, he’ll be treating the countless hardworking donkeys that pull overloaded rubbish carts from right around the city.
 It’s one of the most demanding and difficult jobs imaginable.

 So what does Amadou enjoy about the role?
 ‘Working for SPANA has been really exciting.
 By providing free veterinary care, training and education, SPANA has made a huge effort to help the donkeys that work on the rubbish dumps across the city.’